Posted in History, Schools, Then and Now

 Personal Life

-Royal Towns was born in Oakland on February 10, 1899, to William Towns and Elizabeth Towns.
+Royal Towns was born in Oakland on February 10, 1899, to William and Elizabeth Towns.

 Towns married Lucille Dennis on May 26, 1920.
-Together they had three children.
-The family lived in various locations within Oakland.
+They had three children and lived in various locations within Oakland.

 More Photos